This article describes some of the shapes in the DT Annotations stencil.

 While you can drag the Smart Callout shape to a page and manually attach it to a shape, we recommend right-clicking the shape you wish to add the Smart Callout shape to and selecting D-Tools > Shape > Add Smart Callout.

-This will open the following form where you can use the arrow buttons to choose the fields you wish to display on the shape in the order you want them to display.
+This will open the following form, where you can use the arrow buttons to choose the fields you wish to display on the shape in the order you want them to display.

 Once you've made your selections, click Save and Close.